isomerpages/moe-montfortsec/_curriculum/Subject Combination/Sec 2 Normal (Academic) Stream.md

 ---
 title: Sec 2 Normal (Academic) Stream
-permalink: /curriculum/Subject-Combination/sec-2-na
+permalink: /curriculum/Subject-Combination/sec-2-na/
 description: ""
 third_nav_title: Subject Combination
 ---
-Sec 3 Subject Combination 2023 for Sec 2 Normal (Academic) students in 2022
+##### Sec 3 Subject Combination 2024 for Sec 2 Normal (Academic) students in 2023

-_Information is accurate as at 1 June 2022.
+_Information is accurate as at 17 January 2023.
 Any changes will be communicated through Parents Gateway (PG)._

 ### 1\.
 GUIDING PRINCIPLES FOR ALLOCATION OF SUBJECT COMBINATIONS